Haventec/authenticate-android-sdk/README.md

-# Haventec Common Client Android SDK
+# Haventec Authenticate Android SDK

 A collection of functions for native Android apps to facilitate client-side interaction with Haventec backend services.